 POST /payout/:id enabling

 handling of separate services differently.
-You can find a list of autodetected URI routes by going to API Search and selecting the URI Route filter.
+You can find a list of autodetected URI routes by going to API Analytics and selecting the URI Route filter.

 The route field supports regex, so you can enter